Calvin-CS/SkelScratch/README.md

 Go to the downloads section next to "Latest release"

-Click on "KinectinScratch.js" and download it.
-Download "Samples.zip" if you want the sample projects.
+Click on "SkelScratch.js" and download it.
 After downloading the files, go to your downloads and right-click on the ".zip" file downloaded earlier, and click extract all, and then click extract in the bottom right.
-Do this for "samples.zip" if you downloaded it.

-Next, go into the unzipped (not samples) folder.
+Next, go into the unzipped folder.
 Open the  folder inside, and then double-click on setup.

 A window will come up saying "windows protected your PC". ***Don't click on "OK"*** Click "more info", then click "run anyway".